-After notification of next-of-kin and at the University President's direction, the Office of+-693 Public Relations and Constituent Development and its assigned spokespersons will release names of injured or deceased persons.
+After notification of next-of-kin and at the University President's direction, the Office the President and its assigned spokespersons will release names of injured or deceased persons.

-All inquiries, regardless of their source, about the safety or condition of employees after an emergency at this site will be referred to the Office of Public Relations and Constituent Development.
+All inquiries, regardless of their source, about the safety or condition of employees after an emergency at this site will be referred to the Office of The President.